PostHog/posthog.com/contents/blog/writing-for-developers.md

 hideAnchor: true
 author: ["james-hawkins"]
 featuredImageType: full
+categories: ["Startups", "CEO diaries", "Inside PostHog"]
 ---

-As a founder, one of the most surprisingly important skills I've realized I have is hitting the front page of [HackerNews](https://news.ycombinator.com).
+As a founder, one of the most surprisingly important skills I've realized I have is hitting the front page of [Hacker News](https://news.ycombinator.com).

 Out of five posts that I hoped would get there, four did.
 Look mom, lots of traffic: